AdminL3/Jugend-Forscht/Analysing/README.md

 See [Sentimental - README](./Sentimental/)

-- Counting The Words
+- Getting the Sentiment of the Articles
-- Visualizing them in a Graph
+- Getting the Polarity of the Articles
-- Extracting longest articles
+- Saving it in a Database
-- Getting Korrelation Koefficient
+- Extracting extreme Articles

 ---